amitxv/PC-Tuning/docs/post-install.md

 - Disable **Exclusive Mode** in the Advanced section

-- I also like to set the sound scheme to no sounds in the Sounds tab
+- I also like to set the sound scheme to 'No sounds' in the Sounds tab

 ## Configure Services & Drivers

-The service list configuration is not intended for Wi-Fi & webcam functionality.
+The service list configuration is not intended for Wi-Fi & WebCam functionality.
 I am not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while gaming & use default services for everything else

 - Download [Service-List-Builder](https://github.com/amitxv/Service-List-Builder/releases)